johnwarden/httperror/README.md

 ## Example: Custom Error Handler

-This example extends the basic example from the introduction by adding custom error handler.
+This example extends the basic example from the introduction by adding a custom error handler.